vikky225/AUSPOST/README.md

 by postcode.
 An API that allows mobile clients to retrieve a postcode given a suburb name.

-A secured API to add new suburb and postcode combinations (you'll have to work out how this should work)

-Some form of persistence.
+A secured API to add new suburb and postcode combinations Some form of persistence.

 ASSUMPTION